cvthirumalakumar/A-course-project/pitch_modification/README.md

-Pitch modification is done using wordl vocoder run `picth_modification.py`
+Pitch modification is done using wordl vocoder.

+Install all dependencies as per the code and run `picth_modification.py`